ewaldmire/ascender/docs/docsite/rst/administration/containers_instance_groups.rst

 To create a container group:

-1. Use the climber user interface to create an :ref:`ug_credentials_ocp_k8s` credential that will be used with your container group, see :ref:`ug_credentials_add` in the |atu| for detail.
+1. Use the ascender user interface to create an :ref:`ug_credentials_ocp_k8s` credential that will be used with your container group, see :ref:`ug_credentials_add` in the |atu| for detail.

 2. Create a new container group by navigating to the Instance Groups configuration window by clicking **Instance Groups** from the left navigation bar.